Para gnatcatcher: Taxonomy

+The subspecies P. p. attenboroughi and P. p. facilis have sometimes been recognised as separate species, the Inambari gnatcatcher and the Rio Negro gnatcatcher.

 Description

 The Para gnatcatcher is 10 to 11 cm long and weighs approximately 6 g.
 The male's head, back, and breast are mouse gray and the rest of its underparts white.
 There is minimal contrast between the throat, breast, and belly.
 The innermost feathers of its tail are black and the outermost white, with those between intergrading.
 The female is similar but has a paler face.

 Distribution and habitat

 The Para gnatcatcher is found only in Brazil, in a broad band south of the Amazon River from its mouth southwest almost to northern Bolivia.
 It inhabits the borders and canopy of humid primary forest, mostly below 500 m elevation.

 Behavior

 Feeding

 The Para gnatcatcher's diet is little known but is assumed to be arthropods like that of other Polioptila gnatcatchers.
 It actively forages in the canopy and sub-canopy.

 Breeding

 The Para gnatcatcher's breeding phenology has not been documented.